Siege of Las Anod (2023)

-The Battle of Las Anod was the central military confrontation of the Las Anod conflict (2023–present).
+The Battle of Las Anod was the central military confrontation of the Las Anod conflict of 2023.
 Fighting began in early February 2023 after weeks of protests in Las Anod against Somaliland’s administration escalated into an armed uprising led by the SSC-Khatumo movement, which demanded reunification with the Federal Government of Somalia.

 After months of heavy street fighting, shelling, and sieges, SSC forces declared full control over Las Anod in August 2023.
 Somaliland troops withdrew from their last major positions, including the Gooja’ade (Goojacade) military base on 25 August 2023, which was overrun by SSC fighters.

 Background

 Las Anod, the capital of the Sool region, has been disputed between Somaliland and the Federal Government of Somalia since Somaliland's 1991 declaration of independence.
 The city is largely inhabited by the Dhulbahante clan, a branch of the Harti Darod, many of whom have opposed Somaliland's rule and instead supported union with Somalia.

 Tensions escalated in late 2022 after a wave of assassinations of local figures triggered widespread protests.
 Demonstrators accused Somaliland authorities of failing to provide security, while also demanding greater political representation and the withdrawal of Somaliland's military presence.